cjihrig/toolbag-plugins/README.md

 * [`toolbag-plugin-stats-collector`](https://github.com/continuationlabs/toolbag-plugin-stats-collector) - Collects runtime data for things like CPU, memory, the event loop, handles, requests, and more.
 * [`toolbag-plugin-udp-reporter`](https://github.com/continuationlabs/toolbag-plugin-udp-reporter) - Implements the reporter interface over UDP.
+* [`toolbag-plugin-policy`](https://github.com/continuationlabs/toolbag-plugin-policy) - Allows for the blacklisting of specific modules, methods, and bindings.

 To use one or more of the plugins in this module, add `toolbag-plugins` to `package.json`.
 In `.toolbagrc.js`: